sammyh3ndrix/linux-infrastructure-lab/docs/04-system-storage.md

 - Tested persistence by deactivating with `swapoff` and reactivating everything from fstab with `swapon -a`, confirming the same 4.8Gi total came back from the config alone.
+### Networking profile
+- **Interfaces:** confirmed two interfaces exist, `lo` (loopback, 127.0.0.1/::1) and `enp0s3` (the real connection, 10.0.2.15 under NAT), using `ip -o addr show`.
+- **Routing:** inspected the routing table with `ip route`, found the default route pointing to `10.0.2.2`, VirtualBox's virtual NAT gateway.
+Also found an unexplained route to `192.168.1.1`.
+- **DNS:** read `/etc/resolv.conf`, found the nameserver is `127.0.0.53`, a local loopback stub resolver run by `systemd-resolved`, not a direct external DNS server.
+Used `nslookup` to do a reverse lookup on the mystery `192.168.1.1` address and got back the hostname `Docsis-Gateway`, confirming it is my actual home router/cable modem, solving the routing table mystery from earlier in the same session.

+### NAT vs Bridged comparison
+- Shut the VM down, switched the network adapter from NAT to Bridged in VirtualBox, bridging to my physical Ethernet adapter.
+- Booted with the GUI console visible (not headless), since bridged mode doesn't use the NAT port-forwarding SSH relies on.
+- Confirmed a new, real IP on my home network: `192.168.1.193/24`, same subnet as the router discovered above.
+- Installed `nmap` and scanned the full subnet (`192.168.1.0/24`).
+  Found 5 live hosts: the router (`Docsis-Gateway`), a phone (`iPhone`, running Apple's sync protocol on port 62078), my own VM (`h3ndrixmachine`, now visible as an independent network device with SSH exposed), a streaming device, and a networked printer.
+- Switched back to NAT afterward and restored the headless/port- forwarding setup.

 ## Why
 Describing existing hardware and storage proves nothing on its own,